 where the operator $p_r^\dag p_r$ has been given explicitly in Eq. (\ref{prdagpr}).
 Also in Eq. (\ref{wexpalt}) it is possible to take for $U(r)$ a generic potential function.
 We note that Eq. (\ref{wexpalt}) seems more compact than Eq. (\ref{wexp}).
 However, for practical calculations, one has to perform, also in this case, a series expansion in powers of $ p_r^\dag p_r/ m^2 $.
 The calculation of the corresponding matrix elements is not easy to handle and, for this reason, we do not use the interaction of Eq. (\ref{wexpalt}) in this work.

 0.5 truecm We now discuss a test calculation of some matrix elements of the spatial operator that appears in Eq. (\ref{wexp}), with the generalization of Eqs. (\ref{wreg}) and (\ref{ureg}).
-To this aim, we disregard the Dirac matrices and the color coupling, defining the spatial operator $S$ as:
+To this aim, we disregard the Dirac matrices and the color coupling, focusing our attention on the spatial operator $S$, defined as:

-We study the matrix elemants $ < n_b, l | S | n_a, l> $ where $n_b,~ n_a$ represent the energy quantum number of the states and $l$ is the orbital angular momentum quantum number.
+We study the matrix elements $ < n_b, l | S | n_a, l> $ where $n_b,~ n_a$ represent the energy quantum number of the states and $l$ is the orbital angular momentum quantum number.
 The matrix elements do not depend on the third component of the angular momentum.
-For this reason, the corresponding quantum number has been dropped.
+For this reason, the corresponding quantum number $m_l$ has been dropped.

 For our test calculation we take the standard harmonic oscillator wave functions in coordinate space given, for example, in Ref. \cite{localred} .
 By using the adimensional variable $s=r \bar p$, with the momentum scale $\bar p$, the matrix elements are written in the form: